PoterekM/most-viable-plants/README.md

 ## Development Planning
 * Build application as presentational components initially.
-* Display API information for my profile to the user.
+* Display API information of high and low to the user.
-* Create Jest Tests.
-  * Check in and see how the user story is running and ensure proper user-flow.
+* Add alert for if it should be watered or not.
+* Build form for input.
-* Style Application.
+* Add firebase.
+* Adjust click functionality for moment since watered for component.

 ## Program Preview
 ![Preview of application](./src/images/Project.png)